luborliu/TraClusAlgorithm/README.md

         --e.g. java boliu.Main deer_1995.tra testOut.txt 29 8

-        In this way, you tell the program the parameters for eps and minLns, which are 29 and 8 seperately.
+        In this way, you tell the program the parameters for eps and minLns, which are 29 and 8 separately.

 5. waiting for the result :)
 6. Star it if it helps  \*-\*